User-MiMa/Express-CRUD-API/README.md

 ### 🔌Probando la API / Testing the API

 **Español:**
 Para probar los endpoints, importa la colección `API-CRUD-CALLS` en Postman o cualquier herramienta que permita hacer llamadas HTTP e importar colecciones o crea tus propias llamadas.
-Puedes usar de referencia los ejemplos de la sección anterior.
+Puedes usar de referencia los ejemplos de la sección anterior, añadiendo el token obtenido para las rutas protegidas.

 **English:**
 To test the endpoints, import the `API-CRUD-CALLS` collection into Postman or any tool that allows making HTTP calls and importing collections or make your own.
-You can use the examples from the previous section as reference.
+You can use the examples from the previous section as reference, adding the token for the protected endpoints.

 ---